Istanbul Food Guide

 15. Çamlıca Mosque

-As part of the MegaProject plan by the Turkish Govt, this Mosque was designed by two female architects and was opened in 2019.
-It’s inspired by the most beloved architects, and it has classical Ottoman architecture.
+Part of the Turkish government’s MegaProject plan, this mosque was designed by two female architects and opened in 2019.
+It draws on the most beloved architects of the past and follows classical Ottoman architecture.

 Çamlıca Mosque interior

-It has an art gallery, library, childcare spaces, and conference halls.
-The women’s section is as lovely as men’s.
-It is now the biggest Mosque of Istanbul to date.
-One can see the Suleymaniye Mosque from here.
-It has six minarets to represent the six articles of Islamic Faith.
+It holds an art gallery, a library, childcare spaces, and conference halls, and the women’s section is as lovely as the men’s.
+It is now the biggest mosque in Istanbul, with six minarets representing the six articles of Islamic faith, and from its hill you can see Süleymaniye across the water.

 16. Şakirin Mosque

-Built by a private foundation (Şakir) in 2009 in the memorial of Ibrahim and Semiha Şakir.
-It is the most carbon-neutral Mosque in Turkey.
-It is also the first Mosque with a woman designer in modern Turkey.
+Built by a private foundation in 2009 in memory of Ibrahim and Semiha Şakir, this is the most carbon-neutral mosque in Turkey and the first mosque in modern Turkey with a woman designer.

 Şakirin Mosque interior

-The decoration has a touch of Seljuk art, and the large, waterdrop glass chandelier is breathtaking.
-The symbol denotes that “Allah’s light should fall on worshipers like rain.”
-The women’s section is just as lovely as the men’s section.
+The decoration carries a touch of Seljuk art, and the large waterdrop glass chandelier is the showpiece: the symbol denotes that “Allah’s light should fall on worshipers like rain.”
+The women’s section is just as lovely as the men’s.

 17. Mihrimah Sultan Mosque

-Another one of Sinan’s designs but this time for the daughter of Suleiman I. She has two.
-One for when the sun goes down (Edirne) and one for when the moon rises (Üsküdar).
-This symbolizes her name of “sun and moon.”
+Another of Sinan’s designs, this time for the daughter of Suleiman I. She has two: one for when the sun goes down (Edirnekapı) and one for when the moon rises (Üsküdar), symbolizing her name of “sun and moon.”